nystudio107/retour/README.md

 ### 1.0.12 -- 2016.07.02

-* [Improved] The automatic redirect creation for renamed slugs is now on a per-locale basis
+* [Improved] We now store the destination for redirects in the FieldType as a URI rather than a URL, so that it's more portable across environments
 * [Improved] Updated the README.md

 ### 1.0.11 -- 2016.06.21